 Approved volunteers will gain access to our online platform where they can view available opportunities, sign up for shifts, and track their hours.
 Volunteers will also receive a monthly email newsletter with updates and information about volunteer activities.

 There is a$30 fee for individuals or $40 for Pet Pal Teams associated with becoming a volunteer which covers the cost of name tags, handbooks, t-shirts, uniforms, training and other program related expenses.
 The fee is waived for college students.

 Potter League volunteers must commit to giving four hours of service each month for a period of six months.
 Failure to meet these requirements will result in account deactivation, and to resume volunteering you would need to restart the application process.

 We are currently most in need of volunteers with weekday availability between the hours of 8am and 4pm.
 Specific shifts needed during this time include:

-The first step to getting started as a volunteer at the Potter League is to attend a General Information Session.
+The first step to getting started as a volunteer at the Potter League is to register and attend a General Information Session.

-Sessions are currently being held virtually and cover information about our mission, programs & services, volunteer opportunities, and the minimum requirements for all volunteers.
+Sessions are held virtually and cover information about our mission, programs & services, volunteer opportunities, and the minimum requirements for all volunteers.

 This orientation class includes a tour of the Animal Care & Adoption Center or one of the Veterinary Clinics and its inner workings and safety protocols, as well as an introduction to the many opportunities available to volunteers.

-Shifts that involve working directly with animals require additional training and are available weekly.
+Shifts that involve working directly with animals do require additional training and are available weekly.